ChristianVillalba/CS50_Lecture_0/README.md

 ## Description

-After watching the lecture, I was able to create a Scratch project of my choice that fulfils these standard CS50 requirements:
+After watching the lecture, I will able to create a Scratch project of my choice
+that fulfils these standard CS50 requirements:
+[Mark with ✓ when a requirement is fufilled and tested]

-✓ My project is a playable game.
+▢ My project is a playable game.
-✓ My project takes the name of the user as input.
+▢ My project takes the name of the user as input.
-✓ My project tracks the score.
+▢ My project tracks the score.
-✓ My project has at least two sprites, at least one of which must resemble something other than a cat.
+▢ My project has at least two sprites, at least one of which must resemble something other than a cat.
-✓ My project uses at least one condition, one loop, and one variable.
+▢ My project uses at least one condition, one loop, and one variable.
-✓ My project uses at least one sound.
+▢ My project uses at least one sound.
-✓ My project is more complex than most of those demonstrated in the lecture.
+▢ My project is more complex than most of those demonstrated in the lecture.

 ## What I have learnt with this project
 * Computers, transistors, and the Binary System